 “Coronarratives” – Messaging in the time of COVID-19

-Whether you are a non-partisan activist, part of a local LGBTQ + movement, or simply a socially engaged individual working for a particular cause, your message inevitably needs to be adjusted and tailored to these conditions.
+Whether you are a non-partisan activist, part of a local LGBTQ + movement, or simply a socially engaged individual, adjusting your communication to the COVID-19 is surely a challenge to you.

-Overcoming this unprecedented crisis also means that we all have to rely on each other.
-Whether you are white, Latino, LGBTQ, Native Americans … United and together in the fight against the virus, but also against those who send us misinformation, try to profit from the crisis and strive to maintain the status quo by bringing unrest, fueling deeply-rooted stereotypes and prejudices… These are some of useful advices from Anat Shenker-Osorio, communication expert and political pundit.
-Check out more HERE.
+Anat Shenker-Osorio, communication expert, complements this frame with a more political frame that the stipulates that the fight against the virus must encompass fighting against those who send us misinformation, try to profit from the crisis and strive to maintain the status quo by bringing unrest, fueling deeply-rooted stereotypes and prejudices…

 The Opportunity Agenda, an inspiring social justice communication lab, has issued recently messaging resources on COVID-19.

 The social justice narrative that they develop focuses on race-class disparities in infection, as social and economic statuses make some people more at risk than others.

 COVID-19 related messaging resources from OA might be found HERE.